Kernel Data Recovery Blog

 Method 2- Cutover migration

-Cutover migration is a suitable approach when the number of mailboxes in the Exchange account is less than 2000.
-Here’s a brief overview of the cutover migration process conducted by an Exchange Administrator:
+Cutover migration is suitable in such situations when the number of mailboxes in Exchange Account is lesser than 2000.
+Here is a brief procedure of cutover migration conducted by Exchange Administrator –

 1. Exchange Administrator briefs all users about upcoming changes and verifies the domain ownership.